Michael Watt (philanthropist)

 Michael Heseltine Watt ONZM (born 16 December 1940) is a New Zealand entrepreneur, philanthropist, and investor.
-He is one of five New Zealanders who were featured in the Sunday Times Rich List 2009.
 He was appointed an Officer of the New Zealand Order of Merit for services to the community in the 2005 New Year Honours.

 Early life

-Born in Christchurch, New Zealand, he was expelled from Christ's College, Christchurch, in 1955 and spent the next 10 years working in various blue-collar industries (including oil drilling, construction, and rigging) around the world, as well as numerous hotels and jazz clubs in the United States.
+Born in Christchurch, New Zealand, Watt was expelled from Christ's College, Christchurch, in 1955 and spent the next 10 years working in various blue-collar industries, including oil exploration and construction.

 Oil industry

-In the 1960s Watt worked as an explosives expert for oil exploration crews in North Africa, the Middle East, and Central America.
-In the late 1960s/early 1970s he worked for the National Supply Company oilfield division of Armco Steel, out of Houston, TX, and Louisiana on the early development of sub-sea wellheads and blow-out preventers.
-During this period he became a partner of Drexel Oil Services in Aberdeen, Scotland.
+In the 1960s, Watt worked as an explosives expert for oil exploration crews in North Africa, the Middle East, and Central America.
+In the late 1960s/early 1970s, he worked for the National Supply Company oilfield division of Armco Steel, out of Houston, Texas, and Louisiana, on the early development of sub-sea wellheads and blow-out preventers.
+During this period, he became a partner of Drexel Oil Services in Aberdeen, Scotland.
 After a project with the Israeli Government off the Sinai Peninsula, Watt sold out of all his oil interests in 1976.

 Sports

+During the 1980s, Michael Watt engaged in personal client management, including individuals such as Formula One driver Alan Jones and cricketer Imran Khan.

-While working with Capital Sports New York, he formed CSI in London and quickly saw an opportunity where sports bodies worldwide were not exploiting their international television rights intelligently, and in a pioneering move soon represented all soccer bodies in UK/Europe, as well as all international rugby and cricket federations.
+While working with Capital Sports New York, he formed CSI in London and quickly saw an opportunity where sports bodies worldwide were not exploiting their international television rights intelligently, and in a pioneering move soon represented all soccer bodies in UK/Europe, as well as all international rugby, cricket federations and the 1980 Winter Olympics.
 CSI's largest publicised contract was a deal with NewsCorp in the lead up to the 1995 Rugby World Cup in South Africa, which led to the professionalism of the international Rugby Union, particularly in the southern hemisphere.
-Worth approx. $950m, this was largest sports broadcasting contract in history at the time.
+Worth approximately $950m, this was largest sports broadcasting contract in history at the time.
 CSI represented all cricket and rugby federations, and most soccer federations, for 15 years.
 Their work is largely credited with shaping the current professionalism of most major sporting industries.

+Watt was also an cornerstone investor in Cricinfo in August 1999.

+In 2000, he donated to Brisbane-based Brothers Rugby Club "saving them from collapse", and subsequently is referred to as "club savior".

 CSI was sold to the Interpublic Group in 2001.

+Watt was also a partner in NRL club the Melbourne Storm, with Bart Campbell, Matt Tripp and Gerry Ryan.

+Watt was a cornerstone investor in Setanta Sports (now Premier Sports) in 2009.